Melnykites: February 1942 repressions in Kyiv

 33 Korolenko Street, Kyiv in 1937.
 At the time it was an NKVD prison and it was later operated by the Gestapo and SD during the Nazi occupation.
 (Note: Today the building serves as the headquarters of the Security Service of Ukraine (SBU).
 Korolenko Street was renamed in 1944.)

-After the disappearance of the US editorial staff, many Melnykites, including Oleh Olzhych who had only escaped detention due to the local police being controlled by the OUN(m), left Kyiv for Western Ukraine though some remained, poetess Olena Teliha among them.
+After the disappearance of the US editorial staff, many Melnykites, including Oleh Olzhych who had only escaped detention due to the local police being controlled by the OUN(m), left Kyiv for Western Ukraine though some remained, poet Olena Teliha among them.
 Between 6–9 February 1942, several dozen OUN(m) members were arrested in Kyiv and held in a Gestapo/ SD prison at 33 Korolenko Street.
 Among them were Teliha and her husband, Orest Chemerynskyi, (Note: Pen name Yaroslav Orshan.) and Volodymyr Bahaziy.
 A 4 February report prepared by the SD had portrayed the OUN(m) as enemies of Nazi Germany, in contact with Great Britain and collaborating with the Bolshevik underground.

 Hearing of Teliha's arrest, Ulas Samchuk turned to an acquaintance in the Rivne SD, SS-Hauptscharführer Albert Müller, who agreed to go to Kyiv in an effort to secure her release.
 Melnykites subsequently petitioned Alfred Rosenberg and his deputies, whereafter the Kyiv SD was ordered not to execute the arrested and a commission was sent from Berlin that secured the release of some of the prisoners, though the remaining Melnykites that had arrived in autumn 1941 had already been shot.

 OUN(m) members' memoirs written in the 1970s-1990s generally claim that these individuals were executed at Babyn Yar, though this is disputed by modern historians such as Per Anders Rudling, Karel C. Berkhoff, and Yuri Radchenko.
 Radchenko asserts that, in the absence of supporting evidence, they could have been executed at many places in Kyiv and not necessarily Babyn Yar, with Teliha most likely taking her own life in prison following brutal beatings and torture based on the accounts of a fellow inmate at 33 Korolenko Street and the succeeding mayor of Kyiv, indirectly supported by other evidence.
 Rudling and Berkhoff conclude that the method and location of the executions is unknown but that their bodies probably ended up at Babyn Yar.